 The exam will be given in Parmly 405, and you should arrive promptly before the appointed time.
 If you are more than 15 minutes late, you will have to reschedule your exam.
 If you are more than 15 minutes late to the last exam period on Friday afternoon, you will receive a grade of 0 on your exam.

 Students who have approved academic accommodations must make arrangements to use those accommodations directly with the instructor no later than the last day of class.
 Students approved for extra time will receive that time at the tail end of the morning exam period or before the beginning of the afternoon exam period (for example, ending at 1:30 PM for a morning exam or beginning at 12:30 PM for an afternoon exam).
-Students approved for a low-distraction testing location should reserve that space during the last week of classes (following instructions distributed by Dean Price (sophomores, juniors or seniors) or Director of Disability Resources Lauren Kozak (first-years).
+Students approved for a low-distraction testing location should reserve that space during the last week of classes (following instructions distributed by the Director of Disability Resources Lauren Kozak.

 How to Succeed in This Course